 A student wishing to appeal should submit his/her written appeal stating the reasons for such a request to the Director of Student Services within two (2) days of receipt of the original decision.
 Appeals are due by 4:30 p.m. on the second day following the original decision.
 Sanctions may be in effect while a case is under appeal.
-Appeals are heard by the President or his/her designee.
-The decision of the President are final.
+Appeals are heard by the President or their designee.
+The decision of the President is final.

 Any questions regarding the approval or implementation of accommodations should be discussed with the Disabilities Coordinator.
 Any issues will be resolved through discussion among the instructor, Disabilities Coordinator, student, and if necessary the Vice President of Academic Affairs.